sematext/docs/docs/logagent/input-plugin-influxdb-http.md

 ## Input Plugin: InfluxDB

-Receives metrics from InfluxDB compatible agents like telegraf.
+Receives metrics from InfluxDB compatible agents like Telegraf or [Sematext Monitoring Agent](https://github.com/sematext/sematext-agent-java).
 Logagent behaves like InfluxDB HTTP API /write endpoint.
 Metrics are converted from influx-line-protocol to a JSON structure.
-The JSON documents could be indexed in Elasticsearch or Sematext Cloud - or forwarded to any other output plugin.
+The JSON documents could be indexed in Elasticsearch or [Sematext Cloud](https://sematext.com/cloud) - or forwarded to any other output plugin.

 ### Example